pchemguy/SQLite-ICU-MinGW/README.md

 ### SQLite Source Code

 Four different variants of SQLite source code are available from the [downloads][SQLite Distros] and [repository readme][README.md] pages.
 The variant incorporating a snapshot of the SQLite source tree is the "master" distribution.
 It includes all individual source files for the engine core and extensions.
 Individual extensions can be built independently from their source files and loaded at runtime.
 The "master" snapshot can be used to generate other source code variants.
 The so-called "amalgamation" is a single combined C source code file.
 This file incorporates both the engine core and most of the extensions (both C and header files) and yields a single integrated library file.
-While the simplest way to compile SQLite is probably using the "amalgamation" source code as described on the official [how-to][How To Compile SQLite] page, the "master" release is more convenient for customized compilation, and it also provides additional insights.
+While the simplest way to compile SQLite is probably using the "amalgamation" source code as described on the official [how-to][How To Compile SQLite] page, the "master" release is more convenient for custom building, and it also provides additional insights.
 Thus, for this tutorial, the ["master" release][SQLite Source Release] will be used.

 Start MinGW shell and issue commands: